Palo Alto Explained: My Real-World Guide to Mastering Cybersecurity

 Leveraging Business Tools and Experiences

-1. Automate Everything with Cortex XSOAR
+1. Automate Your SOC with Cortex XSOAR

 3. Invest in Continuous Learning and Community